emacsmirror/csv2ledger/README.md

 ## Modifying field values ##

-Sometimes, it is useful or even necessary to modify the value of some field extracted from the CSV file, e.g., when dates or amounts do not appear in a format that Ledger can use.
-There are two ways that allow you to do so.
+Sometimes, it is useful or even necessary to modify the value of some field extracted from the CSV file, e.g., when dates or amounts do not appear in a format that Ledger can use. `csv2ledger` provides two ways of doing this: you can modify individual fields, which is fairly simple but also limited in some ways, or you can modify the entire transaction, which requires a bit more programming but is more powerful.

 ### Modifying individual fields ###